Brishawon/WHSTechNotes/journal.md

 Develops skills like communication, conflict resolution, and team management to prepare employees for managerial roles
 Reflection: How does this job align with your interests and goals in computer science?
 Provide details about your goals, but keep your answer concise and high-level.

+Last week we looked at computer science jobs.
+This week we'll look at applying computer science to jobs in any industry.
+I'd like you to consider why is learning to code valuable regardless of the industry you choose to work in?

+Write a paragraph or more focused on the following:

+#October 15, 2024
+How can coding improve problem-solving skills? so you can learn how to make game
+How might understanding code help you in industries that aren’t directly related to technology, such as healthcare, finance, or education? probably if you can understand you can do more
+How does coding enhance creativity or collaboration? if you are popular or have a community
+Provide examples where coding knowledge might benefit professionals in various fields.
+Remember to use specific examples and reflect on how coding can impact your future career path, even if it’s not directly related to computer science.